 - Social communication

-- Requiring support: Deficits in social communication, with difficulty initiating social initiations and responding to social approaches by others; may seem to have relatively little interest in social interactions
+- Requiring support: Deficits in social communication, with difficulty initiating social interactions and responding to social approaches by others; may seem to have relatively little interest in social interaction.

 - Restricted, repetitive behaviors

-While behavioral challenges worsen during adolescence in some children who have ASD, most show improvements in later childhood and adolescence, according to the DSM-5.
+While behavioral challenges worsen during adolescence in some children who have ASD, according to the DSM-5, most show improvements in later childhood and adolescence.

-While there is no cure for ASD, early treatment can help mitigate the challenges associated with it.
-The National Institute of Mental Health advises that there is not one best treatment for ASD, but medical professionals can confer with diagnosed individuals and their families to determine an approach that works.
+There is no cure for ASD, but early treatment can help mitigate the challenges associated with it.
+The National Institute of Mental Health advises that there is not one best treatment for all cases of ASD, but medical professionals can confer with diagnosed individuals and their families to determine an approach that works.

 Therapeutic and educational interventions can help people with ASD learn important social and practical skills and reduce harmful behaviors.

 Applied Behavioral Analysis (ABA) focuses on improving specific behaviors—such as communication, hygiene, and competence in domestic or job-related tasks—and minimizing negative behaviors, such as self-harm.
 ABA may be practiced with both children and adults and with individuals whose symptoms range from mild to severe.
-Therapists work within settings such as schools, homes, and community centers to evaluate and modify treatment as it progresses.
+Therapists can work within schools, homes, and/or community centers to evaluate and modify treatment as it progresses.

 Among other forms of therapy that can contribute to treatment are occupational therapy (OT), which aims to improve a variety of skills needed for daily life, such as dressing, eating, and fine motor movements (e.g., writing or coloring); sensory integration therapy, which can help someone with ASD deal with aversive sensory input (i.e. sights, sounds, touch); and therapy types that focus on verbal and nonverbal communication skills.